View Source Gettext (gettext v0.26.2)

 Missing messages

-When a message is missing in the specified locale (both with functions as well as with macros), the argument is returned:
+When a message is missing in the specified locale (both with functions and with macros), the argument is returned:

 • in case of calls to gettext/dgettext/pgettext/dpgettext, the msgid argument is returned as is;